oitee/oitee.github.io/_posts/2021-11-14-twirl-user-management.md

 - **Change password:** The app currently does not allow a user to modify an existing password.
 This may be allowed as an additional feature.
 - **Forgot password:** The app does not allow users to reset their passwords, if they forget their existing passwords.
 This may be enabled as a future improvement, by letting users to type-in previous passwords or by mailing users unique links to reset their passwords.

-*In the next part of this series, I will discuss the second part of the app which deals with the process of shortening of links.*
+*In the [next part of this series](/2021/12/08/storing-passwords-securely.html), I discuss how passwords are stored in Twirl.
+In the [final part](/2021/12/20/twirl-link-shortening.html), I discuss the how short links are genered by Twirl.*